dotnet/runtime/docs/design/features/covariant-return-methods.md

 ### VTable Slot Unification

-If a MethodImpl has the `RequireMethodImplToRemainInEffectAttribute` attribute, it needs to propagate all applicable vtable slots on the type.
+If a MethodImpl has the `PreserveBaseOverridesAttribute` attribute, it needs to propagate all applicable vtable slots on the type.
 This is to ensure that if we use the signature of one of the base type methods to call the overriding method, we still execute the overriding method.

 Consider this case:
 ``` C#